 The idea of a constitution has been in place since the United States gained independence.
-They needed to have a strong framework of how to govern their new nation and what this would mean for the states and the people.
-However, the U.S Constitution as we know it today was not the first draft.
+They needed to have a strong framework for governing their new nation and what this would mean for the states and the people.
+However, the US Constitution as we know it today was not the first draft.

 It all began with the Articles of Confederation, which were ratified in 1781.
 This was a chance for the nation to create a strong constitution to outline its powers as a new nation.
 While there was a good foundation here for creating a new limited government, it didn’t go very far.

-Leaders from across the states agreed that they need a better document to determine the full powers and limitations of the government.
-The new Constitution took shape during talks at the Constitutional Convention of 1787.
-Here delegates determine the more precise power of Congress over creating laws, armed forces, and dealing with taxes.
+Leaders from across the states agreed that they needed a better document to determine the full powers and limitations of the government.
+The new constitution took shape during talks at the Constitutional Convention of 1787.
+Here, delegates determined the more precise power of Congress over creating laws, armed forces, and dealing with taxes.

-These expressed powers within the U.S Constitution are important because they give a clear framework of the powers and boundaries imposed on Congress.
+These expressed powers within the US Constitution are important because they give a clear framework of the powers and boundaries imposed on Congress.
 Areas not covered become the responsibility of the state or the people themselves.
-The problem here was that this alone would not allow for any evolution of the constitution and government powers in the future.
+The problem here was that this alone would not allow for any evolution of the constitution and future government powers.

 That is why the elastic clause was added to the document.
 This is better known as the “necessary and proper” clause and allows Congress to act in ways to create new laws over states where the action is deemed necessary and proper.
 This loophole means that Congress has some insurance to deal with matters the framers couldn’t envision at the time.

-There is a head of state, the president, that is a figurehead and influential voice in the direction of the country.
+There is a head of state, the president, who is a figurehead and influential voice in the country’s direction.